yhuangsh/yhuangsh.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: TODO
+title: Upcoming
 ---

-- Document how to setup NixOS on pi and create usb c link to iPad/Mac
-- [DONE] Set up Jekyll for GitHub Pages
-  - home-manager has some issues and writer about the workaround
+- home-manager has some incomplete (yet working) solution for Jekyll, write about the workaround
-- Publish above on GitHub Pages